thadkingcole/code_reactor/README.md

 ---

 ## Page Title
-"HoriSEOn Marketing" was chosen as the title for the page.
+"HoriSEOn Social Solution Services, Inc." was chosen as the title for the page.
 This title is visible on the tab of the page.

 [task list](#required-tasks)